Skip to main content

 updatedAt: true,

-// Join query for comment data
+// Query associated comment data

 comments: {